marianaharnyk/markify-project/README.md

     This file instructs git which files should be ignored when working with git repository.

 4. gulpfile.js
-    This is  is a JavaScript file that defines and configures the tasks to be executed by Gulp, a task runner/build system for web development.
+    This is a JavaScript file that defines and configures the tasks to be executed by Gulp, a task runner/build system for web development.
 It serves as the entry point for Gulp, where you define your tasks and set up various build processes for your project.

 5. package.json
     This file is mandatory for every npm project.
 It contains basic information regarding our project (name, description, license etc.) commands which can be used, dependencies — those are packages required by our application to work correctly, and devDepndencies — again a list of packages which are required for our application however only during the development phase.
 I.e. we need Angular CLI only during development to build a final package however on production we don't need it anymore.